 If it wasn’t for the charm of the Gran Fondo Strade Bianche itself, races and events bring people together.
 It might be that you’ll see a guy (or gal) walking towards the coffee bar you’re in, wearing bright green running shoes.
 In a country where sports clothing is only worn for exercising, it’s enough to evoke the curiosity of who this guy is and where he’s from.
 But that’s a story for another post.

 How about joining Lucca Cycling Club in early March for the 2020 Gran Fondo Strade Bianche?
 Wearing our club colours means guaranteed registration to an event that sells out, a stress-free experience and us cheering for you.
-Sign up to be notified first.
+Click here to find out more.